tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 The URI Template MUST contain both the "targethost" and "targetpath" variables exactly once, and MUST NOT contain any other variables.
 The variables MUST be within the path component of the URI.
-The "targethost" parameter MUST be encoded as the concatenation of a "host" value (Section 3.2.2 of {{!RFC3986}}) and, optionally, the ":" character followed by a "port" value (Section 3.2.3 of {{!RFC3986}}).
-The "targetpath" parameter MUST be a percent-encoded URI path.
-Clients MUST ignore configurations wherein either the Proxy URI Template or Target URI do not abide by these rules.
-See
-{{request-example}} for an example request.
+Clients MUST ignore configurations that do not conform to this template.
+See {{request-example}} for an example request.

 Oblivious DoH messages have no cache value since both requests and responses are encrypted using ephemeral key material.
-Clients SHOULD indicate this using the "Cache-Control" header with "no-cache" and "no-store" specified {{!RFC7234}}.
+Requests and responses MUST NOT be cached.

 Clients MUST set the HTTP Content-Type header to "application/oblivious-dns-message" to indicate that this request is an Oblivious DoH query intended for proxying.
 Clients